pthu/sahd/source/words/Urim_Thummim.md

 Exod 28:15, 29, 30;
 Num 27:21;
 Prov 16:33).
-Furthermore, this section stipulates that seven deities —apparently either their symbols or their names— must be drawn on the ground: Sin, Šamaš, Adad, Marduk, Urašgubba, Dagan and Nabium/Nabu (lines 16-18).
+Furthermore, this section stipulates that seven deities—apparently either their symbols or their names—must be drawn on the ground: Sin, Šamaš, Adad, Marduk, Urašgubba, Dagan and Nabium/Nabu (lines 16-18).
 Thereafter, the speaker indicates that he has finished the drawing and that he lifts up one or more stones (line 19: <i>anašši</i>
 <small>N</small>[<small>A</small><sub>4</sub>.<small>MEŠ</small>]).